 7 Detection of exotic propulsion systems within the atmosphere

-To read more about the intersecting leaves of Operation CLOVERLEAF, please go to CarnicomInstitute.Org, and/or check out my articles on geo-engineering:
+To read more about the intersecting leaves of Operation CLOVERLEAF, please go to CarnicomInstitute.Org.

 Warning: lethal text.